dani0805/django_reports/README.rst

 :get_form(self, \*\*kwargs): takes any number of keyword parameters and returns and returns
     an array of dictionaries that define the filter form for the report.
 The specific format depends on the form standard.

+Optionally you can also implement ``get_series_stack`` to use grouped style or multiple stacks

+:get_series_stack(self, series, \*\*kwargs): takes the series name any number of keyword parameters and returns
+    an the name of the stack that this series should use. series with the same stack name will be stacked and series with different series names will be shown side by side.
+So to implement a grouped style barchart you can implement this method and return ``series``.
+Not implementing this method will result in a stacked chart

 ::